 - Bottomless Magazines: A leukodaemon can manifest arrows at will and never runs out of ammunition.

-- Pest Controller: A leukodaemon can unleash a cloud of bloated flies to bite enemies.
+- Breath Weapon: A leukodaemon can unleash a cloud of bloated flies from its mouth to bite enemies.

 - Poisoned Weapons: The arrows fired by a leukodaemon are tainted with disease.

-- Skull for a Head: A leukodaemon's true head is only a knob between its shoulders.
+- Skull for a Head: A leukodaemon's true head is only a blistered knob between its shoulders.
 They can wear any kind of skull to serve as a head, but most often wear horse skulls to show their loyalty to their master.

 Embodiments of death by blood loss.